-It’s recommended to frequently stir your clothes.
+It’s recommended to stir your clothes frequently.
 Every hour or so, give the clothes a good stir to break even more minerals from your clothes.

 6. Let It Cool

-Once the water has cooled down, you can move onto the next step.
-But first, you need to drain the tub and squeeze excess water out of each item.
+Once the water has cooled down, you can move on to the next step.
+But first, drain the tub and squeeze excess water out of each item.